National Coordinating Center Team Members

 Dr. Freedman leads postsecondary transition programs at the UD Center for Disabilities Studies.
 In his role with the NCC, he provides technical assistance on all aspects of program development.

 Executive Director, LeadLearnLive

 Ms. Lackey is the Founder and Executive Director of LeadLearnLive and the parent of a student with intellectual/developmental disabilities.
-LeadLearnLive is a non-profit organization with the mission of establishing inclusive postsecondary education programs in Oklahoma for students with IDD.
+She offers technical assistance to families and professionals on grassroots organizing for program development.

 External Project Evaluation